stefanvulpe-dev/Razboi-in-8/README.md

 # Razboi-in-8
 This game is a University project made for "Introduction to programming" class.
-For more details, I made a short video wich demonstrates the game functionalities, you can find it here: https://youtu.be/yrvomcFm4ag.
+For more details, I made a short video wich demonstrates the game functionalities, that can be found here: https://youtu.be/yrvomcFm4ag.
 ### Running instructions
 1. Open a terminal in the location of the folder on your machine
 2. Run these 2 commands: <br/>